 I researched several sites, and they all tend to provide a summary of chemotherapy which is worded like this: Chemotherapy means:

 a treatment of cancer by using anti-cancer medicines called cytotoxic drugs.
 Cytotoxic medicines are poisonous (toxic) to cancer cells.
 They kill cancer cells or stop them from multiplying.
-Different cytotoxic medicines do this in different ways.
+Different cytotoxic medicines do this in separate ways.
 However, they all tend to work by interfering with some aspect of how the cells divide and multiply.
-Two or more cytotoxic medicines are often used in a course of chemotherapy, each with a different way of working.
+Two or more cytotoxic medicines are often used in a course of chemotherapy, each with a separate way of working.
 This may give a better chance of success than using only one.
 There are many different cytotoxic medicines used in the treatment of cancer.
 In each case the one (or ones) chosen will depend on the type and stage of your cancer.
 Interestingly, there are several statements along the lines of ‘Cytotoxic medicines work best in cancers where the cancer cells are rapidly dividing and multiplying’, a key issue with lower grade NETs.

 In the past, any medication used to treat cancer was regarded as chemotherapy.
 However, over the last 20 years, new types of medication that work in a different way to chemotherapy have been introduced.
 Many of these new types of medication are known as targeted therapies.
 This is because they’re designed to target and disrupt one or more of the biological processes that cancerous cells use to grow and reproduce.
 They are classed as biological therapy.
 In contrast, chemotherapy medications are mostly systemic in nature and designed to have a poisonous effect on cancerous cells, thus the term ‘cytotoxic’.